 The Shelterbelt Establishment Program is delivered through an application process and at a 50/50 cost share between Flagstaff County and the landowner for the price of the trees.

 Flagstaff County offers tree planting (the shelterbelt must be at least one-third of a mile long).
 To help with the success of your shelterbelt, Flagstaff County will provide one watering immediately after planting.

-Plastic mulch is available for purchase at cost, and while supplies last.
-Additional watering is also available at the cost of $75/hour.
+Plastic mulch is available for purchase at cost (approximately $170/1,500-ft roll), and while supplies last.
+A plastic mulch applicator is available for a $100 refundable deposit.
+Additional watering is also available for approximately $75/hour (if resources allow).